briane6873/learning-library-1/data-management-library/datamesh/Lab 4 goldengate-microservices/adminclient/adminclient.md

 June 9 2022
 ## Introduction

-Since we’ve already done multiple labs, this one will take what we used so far to script this using DB container reset scripts, SQL scripts to setup AutoCDR in the database, OGGCA silent deployment scripts and GG REST API scripts to do a rapid deployment.
+This review lab will take what we used so far to script this using DB container reset scripts, SQL scripts to setup AutoCDR in the database, OGGCA silent deployment scripts and GG REST API scripts to do a rapid deployment.

-**Bi-Directional Replication, AutoCDR, Rapid Deployment and Intro to the Admin Client**

 ## Objectives